 While laptops are basically portable, most gaming laptops come with 15.6" or 17.3" display screen.
 In this case, selecting the size of your screen would also determine the size of your gaming laptop.

 Opting for a smaller 15 or 14-inch display would give you a lot of portability which may come in handy if you travel often from one place to another.
-However, if you prefer a more immersive gaming experience, then you should get a gaming laptop with a bigger display.
+However, if you prefer a more immersive gaming experience, then you should get a gaming laptop with a bigger 17.3" display like the Asus TUF A17 Gaming laptop.

 Given this, make sure that your screen resolution matches the optimal resolution that your graphics card can handle.

-For most laptops, the refresh rate of its display would be 60 Hz/75 Hz.
-However, this is simply not enough for most gamers especially if you are playing online FPS titles or other fast response games.
-Getting a gaming laptop with a refresh rate of 120Hz / 144Hz or higher is recommended.
+For regular laptops, the refresh rate of its display is usually 60 Hz/75 Hz.
+This is not enough for gaming specially if you are playing online FPS titles or other fast response games.

 6. Laptop’s Keyboard